How to Complete Your Mastermind Review (A.K.A Your Snapshot)

 NO: Ask yourself WHY NOT?

-- Was enough time allocated to complete it?
+Was enough time allocated to complete your mastermind review?
 YES/NO

 Remember you should set goals that are important, so it’s vital that you work on these before the easier, less beneficial tasks.
 Otherwise, you won’t achieve your bigger goals.